Eudora (email client): Features

 Eudora has support for "stationery", a standard message or reply prepared ahead of time to a common question.
 Eudora stores emails in a modified mbox format (*.mbx), which uses plain text files instead of a database as Microsoft Outlook does.
 This allows the user to back up portions of their email correspondence without backing up the entire database.

 Eudora supports the POP3, IMAP and SMTP protocols.
 Eudora also has support for SSL and, in Windows, S/MIME authentication, allowing users to sign or encrypt email communications for greatest security.

-Eudora is noteworthy for its extensive variety of settings to customize its behavior, many of which are not available in the user interface but are accessed using x-eudora-setting URIs that must be pasted into a message and clicked.
+Eudora is noteworthy for its extensive variety of settings to customize its behavior, many of which are not available in the user interface but are accessed using x-eudora-setting URIs that must be pasted into a message and clicked or by editing the eudora.ini text file the program stores settings in.

-At one time, Eudora also offered a webmail service at eudoramail.com.
-This service was run by Lycos as part of Mailcity, later renamed Lycos Mail.
-In 2006, Eudoramail addresses for users were still working (and were redirected to Lycos Mail accounts), but new users could no longer sign up for the service.
+Third-party plugins

-Eudora for Windows never had any form of support for character encoding and was hardcoded to declare every email sent as encoded iso-8859-1, regardless of the actual content, and displayed every incoming email using the system encoding (one of the Windows encodings, depending on the language version of the system).
-This created problems for users corresponding in languages other than Western European ones and, later on, for everybody as UTF-8 became more and more popular.
-At least two third-party plugins exist that can convert characters that also exist in iso-8859-1, and it's also possible to run it with "Mime-proxy", but depending on a specific user's needs and due in part to the internal limitations of Eudora they may only offer a partial solution.
+At least two third-party plugins exist that can convert characters that also exist in iso-8859-1, and it is also possible to run it with "Mime-proxy", but depending on a specific user's needs and due in part to the internal limitations of Eudora, they may only offer a partial solution.

-On May 22, 2018, after five years of discussion with Qualcomm, the Computer History Museum acquired full ownership of the source code, the Eudora trademarks, copyrights, and domain names.
-The transfer agreement from Qualcomm also allowed the Computer History Museum to publish the source code under the BSD open source license.
-The Eudora source code distributed by the Computer History Museum is the same except for the addition of the new license, sanitization of "bad words" found mostly in comment sections of the code and the removal of third-party software that neither the museum nor Qualcomm had the right to distribute.